All Coronavirus articles

 EssilorLuxottica sees first signs of recovery

 EssilorLuxottica is seeing the “first signs of recovery” as lockdowns introduced worldwide to slow down the spread of the Covid-19 pandemic are lifted.
-In a prepared message delivered to shareholders at the company’s annual general meeting, the executive chairman Leonardo Del Vecchio and executive vice-chairman Hubert Sagnières ...
+In a prepared message delivered to shareholders at the company’s annual general meeting, the executive chairman Leonardo Del Vecchio and executive vice-chairman Hubert Sagnières indicate that the ...

 Essilor Italia donates extra 3,000 protective goggles to hospitals in Lombardy

-Essilor ’s Italian unit has donated an additional 3,000 protective goggles to about 10 hospitals in the Italian region of Lombardy as part of the effort to combat the Covid-19 pandemic.
-In March, the lens manufacturer had already distributed more than 700 goggles it had in stock to health facilities ...
+Essilor’s Italian unit has donated an additional 3,000 protective goggles to about 10 hospitals in the Italian region of Lombardy as part of the effort to combat the Covid-19 pandemic.
+In March, the lens manufacturer had already distributed more than 700 goggles it had in stock to health facilities in ...

 News briefs